GabiBizdoc/Advent-of-Code/challenges/1brc/readme.md

 This project presents a solution to the One Billion Row Challenge (1BRC) using the Go programming language.
-The challenge involves optimizing a program to process temperature data from various weather stations, calculating minimum, mean, and maximum temperature values per station, and outputting the results sorted alphabetically by station name.
+The challenge involves optimizing a program to process temperature data from various weather stations, calculating minimum, mean, and maximum temperature values per station.

 ## Problem Statement